Diocese Of Portland, Maine | Lawsuits & Compensation

 There are separate criminal statutes for sexual offenses against victims 16 years of age or older.
 These statutes vary based on the crime itself and the severity of the crime.

-The list below contains the names of Catholic clergy members and priests accused of abuse in Maine’s Portland Diocese.
+The list below contains the names of Catholic clergy members and priests accused of abuse in the Diocese of Portland.
 This list does not contain the names of diocesan staff facing abuse claims.
 However, you may be able to file a case against such individuals or the diocese they served.

 If you were abused by a priest or clergy member in Maine, we are here to help you.
 You deserve justice.